As an Employee with Bonuses or Commissions, Was Your Overtime Pay Miscalculated?

 Free Assessment by an Overtime Pay Lawyer

 If you worked as an hourly employee who routinely worked overtime and earned bonuses, spiffs, or commissions, then you may want to obtain a free assessment of whether your employer paid your overtime wages at the correct rate.
-Please contact an attorney at Feldman Williams, PLLC for a free assessment and evaluation.
+Please contact an attorney at Feldman Legal Group for a free assessment and evaluation.